Rany Jazayerli

-Rany Jazayerli (born June 14, 1975), a Chicago-area dermatologist, is a co-founder of and writer for Baseball Prospectus.
+Rany Jazayerli (born June 14, 1975) is a Chicago-area dermatologist and co-founder of and writer for Baseball Prospectus.
 He developed the statistical concept of Pitcher Abuse Points (PAP), which relates to high pitch counts in baseball.

-Jazayerli is a graduate of Johns Hopkins University and the University of Michigan School of Medicine.
+Jazayerli is a graduate of Johns Hopkins University and University of Michigan Medicine.
 He is a board-certified dermatologist and a Fellow of the American Academy of Dermatology.

 Works

 Since 1996 Jazayerli has co-authored many of the annual Baseball Prospectus volumes.
 He also writes occasional “Doctoring the Numbers” columns for BaseballProspectus.com in which he investigates topics from a sabermetric perspective.
 He is the creator of the sabermetric measure of "Pitcher Abuse Points."
+The term Pitcher Abuse Points – PAP – was coined by Jazayerli in an article published on the Baseball Prospectus (BP) website in 1998, and the statistic was regularly reported and discussed on the website.
+In 2001, Keith Woolner came up with an alternative measure, termed PAP3, which has served as the basic pitcher use statistic reported on the BP website since then.
+For a summary, see Keith Woolner, "Doctoring the Numbers: PAP³ FAQ," BaseballProspectus.com (June 6, 2002).
 Jazayerli has published seminal research on the relative merits of the 4-man and 5-man pitching rotation.
 His most important recent major research contribution is a series of twelve articles published on BaseballProspectus.com in 2005-2006 reporting a massive study of the changing patterns of the Major League Baseball player draft.

 He and Rob Neyer of ESPN co-authored a blog called “Rob & Rany on the Royals,” in which they both would lament the performance of the Kansas City Royals major league franchise.
-He now writes his own blog, "Rany on the Royals,".
+He now writes his own blog, "Rany on the Royals".
 Since 2011 he has been a contributing writer to Grantland.

-He has also contributed essays on politics to FiveThirtyEight.com.
+He has also contributed essays on politics to FiveThirtyEight.